F-GRPO: Don't Let Your Policy Learn the Obvious and Forget the Rare: Experiments Results

 \subsection{Group Size Regimes and Focal Weighting}

-Having observed the three-regime pattern in categorical simulation (Section~\ref{sec:categorical_sim}), we examine whether analogous behavior arises in LLM training.
-Table~\ref{tab:grpo_n_summary} compares GRPO at $N \in \{2,8,32\}$ with F-GRPO at $N=8$ on Qwen2.5-7B.
-These values are chosen to span different operating regimes while keeping rollout cost tractable; we do not aim to exhaustively map performance as a function of $N$.
+Having validated the local categorical mechanism and used Maze as a single-solution setting, we next examine empirical group-size trends in LLM training.
+Table~\ref{tab:grpo_n_summary} compares GRPO at $N \in \{2,4,8,16,32\}$ with F-GRPO at $N=8$ on Qwen2.5-7B.
+These group sizes are chosen to probe small, intermediate, and larger rollout regimes while keeping rollout cost tractable; we do not aim to exhaustively map performance as a function of $N$.

-GRPO exhibits non-monotonic behavior: $N{=}2$ yields highest pass@256 but lowest pass@1, a pattern consistent with diversity preservation through infrequent active updates.
-At $N{=}8$, pass@1 improves but pass@256 drops to its lowest values across both in-domain and OOD benchmarks, suggesting distribution sharpening, consistent with prior observations~\citep{rl_passk_incentivize, dang2025weight}.
-At $N{=}32$, pass@256 partially recovers while pass@1 continues to improve.
-This pattern aligns qualitatively with the three-regime framework of Section~\ref{sec:theory:tailmiss}.
+GRPO exhibits non-monotonic pass@256 behavior across group sizes: $N{=}2$ yields high pass@256 but lowest pass@1, a pattern consistent with slow policy change under infrequent active updates.
+Moving to intermediate group sizes improves math pass@1 but reduces pass@256; the degradation is strongest around $N{=}8$ on in-domain benchmarks and spans $N{=}8$-$16$ on OOD benchmarks.
+At $N{=}32$, pass@256 partially recovers while math pass@1 continues to improve.
+This pattern is qualitatively consistent with an intermediate concentration regime between small-$N$ inactivity and larger-$N$ coverage.
+The local theory does not predict the exact boundaries for LLM training, but it does motivate this qualitative comparison.

 At $N{=}8$, F-GRPO matches GRPO at $N{=}32$ on pass@256 (70.3 vs.\ 70.1 on math; 63.3 vs.\ 61.7 on OOD) using $4{\times}$ fewer rollouts.
-Pass@1 shows a modest trade-off on in-domain benchmarks but improves on OOD tasks, suggesting that Focal weighting can mitigate concentration relative to GRPO at higher rollout budgets (e.g., N=32) without increasing the rollout budget in this setting.
+Pass@1 shows a modest trade-off on in-domain benchmarks but improves on OOD tasks, suggesting that Focal weighting can recover much of the pass@256 loss observed under GRPO at intermediate $N$ without increasing the rollout budget in this setting.

-\textbf{Deviation from Base-Model Rare Solutions.} We report $\Delta$NLL$_{\text{rare}}$, an empirical proxy for redistribution of probability mass away from solutions that were correct but low-probability under the base model (details in Appendix~\ref{app:nll_rare}).
+\textbf{Deviation from Base-Model Rare Solutions.} We also report $\Delta$NLL$_{\text{rare}}$, computed on correct trajectories that were rare under the base model by NLL (Appendix~\ref{app:nll_rare}).
 Higher values indicate greater deviation from the base distribution on these trajectories.
-The ordering $\Delta$NLL$_{\text{rare}}(N{=}2) < \Delta$NLL$_{\text{rare}}(N{=}32) < \Delta$NLL$_{\text{rare}}(N{=}8)$ mirrors the pass@256 ordering, with F-GRPO at $N{=}8$ achieving an intermediate value (0.46) that reflects reduced concentration relative to its baseline.
+The ordering $\Delta$NLL$_{\text{rare}}(N{=}2) < \Delta$NLL$_{\text{rare}}(N{=}32) < \Delta$NLL$_{\text{rare}}(N{=}8)$ is qualitatively consistent with the pass@256 degradation pattern, with F-GRPO at $N{=}8$ achieving an intermediate value (0.46), indicating less deviation on these base-model-rare correct trajectories than its baseline.